shikaan/shikaan.github.io/content/blog/cache-reading/index.md

 # <span id="code-examples">Code or it never happened</span>

-> You can find a more detailed version of these examples here
+> You can find a more detailed version of these examples [here](https://github.com/shikaan/design-patterns)
-> {% github shikaan/design-patterns %}

 The [example](https://github.com/shikaan/design-patterns/tree/master/chistmas-caching) I am showing here is written in Node.
 It's a simple application meant to communicate with [XKCD](https://xkcd.com/) to fetch latest comics.